kiwi0fruit/ultimate-question/articles/dxb.md

 Cosmogonic myth of Darwinian natural selection
 ==============================================

+**d**

 Сosmogonic myth of Darwinian natural selection is at Darwin-Buddhism core as a setting where everything takes place.
 The whole universe is a “jungle”, but survives not the strongest but survives the one who survives.
+And it is often the ones who balanced [Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)-competition and [Slack](https://slatestarcodex.com/2020/05/12/studies-on-slack/)-cooperation as Scott Alexander called them.
+Competing for limited resources balanced with cooperating to increase the total amout of resources.

 Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness